oroinc/documentation/user/back-office/sales/shopping-lists/index.rst

    * |IcEdit| Modify details of the product added as a line item to the shopping list.
    * |IcDelete| remove the line item from the shopping list.

-   .. note:: To handle significant volume of data, use page switcher, increase *View Per Page* or use filters to narrow down the list to the information you need.
+   .. note:: To handle a significant volume of data, use page switcher, increase *View Per Page*, or use filters to narrow down the list to the information you need.

-5. The **Totals** section displays the aggregated amounts, like subtotal, tax, discount, and the total amount that is due for payment of the items in the shopping list.
-OroCommerce automatically recalculates these amounts when new items are edited in, added to or removed from the shopping list.
+5. The **Totals** section displays the aggregated amounts, like subtotal, tax, discount, and the total amount due for payment of the items in the shopping list.
+OroCommerce automatically recalculates these amounts when new items are edited in, added to, or removed from the shopping list.

    .. image:: /user/img/sales/shopping_lists/ShoppingListsViewPageTotals.png
       :alt: The shopping list amount details specified in the Totals section